bkeys818/notion-databases/README.md

 # notion-databases

-A tool for handling specific Notion databases
+A tool for handling Notion databases with known properties